GingerNinja23/ipop-documentation/Build-the-code-for-OpenWRT.md

+This is for OpenWRT malta device which is designed for Qemu Mipsel (http://wiki.openwrt.org/doc/howto/qemu).

 Go on the Building the code for Linux page (https://github.com/ipop-project/ipop-tincan/wiki/Building-the-code-for-Linux) and follow the instructions for the following sections

 * Install Java